mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 Utilizing buffers between stages in this way does come at a cost.
 Increasing the size of the buffers helps improve parallelization by ensuring all stages have some work to do.
 But this also increases latency since messages can sit in a buffer waiting to be processed.
 The inverse is also true.
 Decreasing the buffer sizes improves latency, but can starve some stages of work to do, decreasing parallelization.
 The pipeline has to walk a fine line of keeping all stages supplied with data with the smallest buffers possible.​

 ## Morpheus Stage Details
-A stage is the fundamental building block in Morpheus and is responsible for performing all of the “work” in a pipeline.
+A stage is the fundamental building block in Morpheus and is responsible for performing all of the "work" in a pipeline.
 A stage can encapsulate any piece of functionality and is capable of integrating with any service or external library.
 This freedom allows stages to range from very small python map functions up to very complex inference stages which connect to services and work in multiple threads.
 For example, Morpheus has simple stages for actions like reading and writing to a file and more complex stages like the Triton inference stage which is capable of sending many asynchronous inference requests using shared device memory.

 While stages are very flexible, they all comprise 3 main pieces: identification, type inference, and node creation.